 By Rita Labeaune, Psy.D.

-In my practice, those the most surprised to realize they're experiencing some form of depression are those suffering from “smiling depression.”
+In my practice, those who are most surprised to realize they're experiencing some form of depression are those suffering from “smiling depression.”
 Most people haven’t even heard of the term.
 The definition of smiling depression is: appearing happy to others, literally smiling, while internally suffering with depressive symptoms.
 Smiling depression often goes undetected.
-Those suffering often discount their own feelings and brush them aside.
-They might not even be aware of their depression, or want to acknowledge their symptoms due to a fear of being considered “weak.”
+Those suffering from it often discount their own feelings and brush them aside.
+They might not even be aware of their depression or want to acknowledge their symptoms due to a fear of being considered “weak.”

 Other common symptoms of smiling depression are feelings of anxiety, fear, anger, fatigue, irritability, hopelessness, and despair.
 Those suffering from this and other forms of depression may also experience problems sleeping, a lack of enjoyment in pleasurable activities, and a loss of libido.
 Everybody’s experience is different.
 It’s possible to feel just one or many of these symptoms.